 When people travel, they might not recognize potential dangers that would be obvious to them at home, and they often do not have the resources that would normally be available to them.

 The good news is that most dangers are avoidable if you keep the following personal safety traveling tips in mind.
 You have probably already thought of most of these suggestions, so use this as a checklist just in case there is something you’ve overlooked or forgotten.

 1. Knowledge is POWER!

 Pay attention to travel advisories.
 Try to stay away from places where there are wars, epidemics, or civil unrest.
 Learn how to recognize potential natural disasters such as storms, fires, earthquakes, flash floods, avalanches, or tsunamis – and how to take charge of your safety if you find yourself in the middle of an emergency.
 Learn about how to prevent problems with bears and other wild animals.

-Remember that most people are GOOD!
-People in different places are likely to have different ways of doing things, and after all, the reason you are traveling is to gain different experiences.
+At Kidpower, we believe most people are GOOD.
+People in different places are likely to have different ways of doing things, and after all, a common reason for traveling is to have different experiences.
 If you treat people with respect, kindness and patience, most of them will respond with the same.
 At the same time, every place has some people with bad intentions who will take advantage of an unwary traveler.
-Learn about potential problems with people in places where you are going to visit.
+Learn about potential problems with people in places you are going to visit.

 2. Watch out for cars as you walk or bike – and drive safely!